Although cute, these herbivores can become a nuisance by establishing burrows

 Hillside image of groundhog burrow in retention pond.

-These images were taken at the drainage retention pond on the
+These images were taken at the drainage retention pond on the property of a national chain store.
+The

-ground had collapsed, causing the erosion control problem.
+areas of the pond without active burrows, the ground had collapsed, causing the erosion control problem.

-Groundhog trapping and woodchuck trapping for wildlife
+Groundhog trapping and woodchuck trapping for wildlife damage control is a service provided by our

-Certified Animal Control Officers provide.
+New Jersey State Certified Animal Control Officers.

-It is important to include exclusion (barrier) measures as part
+It is important to include exclusion (barrier) measures as part of any wildlife damage control program.

-woodchuck trapping and removal in New Jersey!
+and removal in New Jersey!

 Far left is winter image of the groundhog's